ebidel/filer.js/README.md

 ```

 The second argument to `mkdir()` a boolean indicating whether or not an error
 should be thrown if the directory already exists.
-The last two are success callback
+The last two are a success
-and optional error callback.
+callback and optional error callback.